Swetha302/AWS_DEMO1/README.md

 14.
 ## Use Cases of AWS S3

-•	Backup and Restore
+1.Backup and Restore
-•	Data Lakes.
+2. Data Lakes.
-•	Media Hosting
+3. Media Hosting
-•	Static Website Hosting
+4. Static Website Hosting
-•	Big Data Analytics
+5. Big Data Analytics

 •	AWS S3 is a versatile and cost-effective storage service that integrates with many AWS tools for automation, security, and analytics.
 By leveraging features like versioning, lifecycle policies, and event notifications, users can efficiently manage their data while ensuring security and availability.